Fraktality/AtomicBinding/README.md

 	b = "B", -- B is a child of TestObject c = "B/C", -- C is a child of B
 }, function(objects)
+	-- Runs when a, b, and c all exist.

 	local dtor = Destructor.new()

 	print("Added")